Why an emergence package?

 The Petzl has a rating IPX4: No data on dust (the 'X'), Splashing water from any direction, using an oscillating tube or spray nozzle.
 10 minute duration.

 The Black Diamond has a rating IP67: Fully shielded from dust, Immersion (1 meter or less).
 Up to 3 ft 3 in (1 meter).
-Test lasts 30 minutes, with depth of 39 inches (1000 mm)
+Test lasts 30 minutes, with depth of 39 inches (1m)

 Subject menu